dorianwinterfeld/d8charts/README.txt

 binded to a solution forever or they have to rewrite all exported data again.

 Thats why Charts is so great.
-It uses a standard data scheme do describe charts data and thru filters, it converts automatically to each solution.
+It uses a standard data scheme do describe charts data and through filters, it converts automatically to each solution.
 You might change to another solution at anytime.

-The Chart schema is very similiar to Drupal's Form API schema.
+The Chart schema is very similar to Drupal's Form API schema.

 Chart Providers
 ---------------